 How to turn on the Windows Firewall in Windows Vista

 How to turn on the Windows Firewall in Windows XP

 Updates help protect your PC from viruses, worms, and other threats as they are discovered.
 It is important to install updates for all the software that is installed on your PC.
 These are usually available from vendor websites.

 You can find the latest updates on the website of the company that made your software.
 You can find a list of links to popular software on our updates page.

 You can easily keep all of your Microsoft software up-to-date by turning on Windows automatic updates.
-Your computer will then automatically download Microsoft security updates when your computer is online.
+Your PC will then automatically download Microsoft security updates when it is online.

 Turn on Automatic updates in Windows 8